 - Current Account: ₹1,00,00,000

-TDS Calculation (assuming Mr Kumar has filed his Income tax return):
+TDS Calculation (assuming Mr Kumar has filed his Income tax return for last three years):

 The total cash withdrawn is ₹1,10,00,000 (₹10,00,000 from savings + ₹1,00,00,000 from current).
 Since the total exceeds ₹1 crore, TDS is calculated at 2% on the amount above ₹1 crore.